6110-sp24/6110-sp24.github.io/_pages/project/phase_2.md

 1. Create a high-level intermediate representation (IR) tree.
 If you used a parser generator, you can do this either by adding actions to your grammar to build a tree, or by generating a generic tree with the parser generator and walking that to construct a new tree.
 If you implemented your recursive-descent parser from scratch, you will have to convert your parse tree/AST to the IR tree.
 The problem of designing an IR will be discussed in the lectures; some hints are given in the final section of this handout.

 	When running in debug mode, your compiler should pretty-print the constructed IR tree in some easily-readable form suitable for debugging.
-This will not graded, but is highly recommended by the course staff.
+This will not be graded, but is highly recommended by the course staff.
 2. Build symbol tables for the methods.
 (A symbol table is an environment, i.e. a mapping from identifiers to semantic objects such as variable declarations.
 Environments are structured hierarchically, in parallel with source-level constructs, such as method-bodies, loop-bodies, etc.)
 3. Perform all semantic checks by traversing the IR and accessing the symbol tables. __Note:__ the run-time checks are not relevant for this phase.